Samy Sana

-Samy Sana (born 10 December 1988) is an Algerian-French Muay Thai kickboxer and Mixed martial artist.
-He is the former WBC Muaythai Interim Super Middleweight champion and fought in ONE Championship.
+Samy Sana (born 10 December 1988) is an Algerian Muay Thai kickboxer and mixed martial artist.
+He is the former ISKA, WBC Muaythai Interim Super Middleweight champion and fought in ONE Championship.

 In August 2020, he was ranked the #7 lightweight in the world by Combat Press.

 Biography and career

 Early career

 On 16 June 2013, Samy Sana won the Wicked One Tournament in the 70 kg light middleweight division by defeating Guimba Coulibaly by knockout and Kevin Renahy by decision in one night.

 On 4 October 2013, for the A1 World Middleweight Championship, Sana lost to Tass Tsitsiras in Springvale, Australia, by DQ, after a knee illegally struck Tsitsiras in the throat.
 Tsitsiras could no longer continue.
 It was ruled a disqualification.

 At the "Best of Siam" event held at Rajadamnern Stadium on 27 May 2016, Sana defeated Eakchanachai Kaewsamrit via third-round knockout to win the WBC Muaythai World Super Middleweight (75 kg) Championship.

 Samy Sana defeated Fernando Calzetta at the joint event between Oktagon and Bellator on 9 December 2017 to win the ISKA Muay Thai World Middleweight (72.5 kg) Championship.

 On 17 March 2018, Samy Sana defeated both Kevin Renahy and Zakaria Laaouatni in the same night in Tours, France to win the "La Nuit Des Titans" 72.5 kg middleweight tournament.